 For the first week, check the logs daily.
 For the first month, weekly.
 You're looking for patterns: inputs that consistently confuse the agent, integrations that intermittently time out, outcomes that the team is overriding.
 Each pattern becomes a prompt tweak or a small workflow change — not a full rebuild.
 Agents are living software.
 Treat them like a junior hire you're coaching, not a feature you shipped.

-Here are three agents that follow the same 5-step pattern and deliver measurable value in the first week.
+Here are five agents that follow the same 5-step pattern and deliver measurable value in the first week.

 1. Lead Qualification Agent (Sales)